 3. Puerto Pollensa Beach

-The little town is also famous for it’s grand beach that goes on for miles.
-The only downfall of this beach is that it isn’t cheap to hire a sunbed and umbrella, but bear in mind that it is half price after 3pm.
+The little town is also famous for its grand beach that goes on for miles.
+The only downfall of this beach is that it isn’t cheap to hire a sunbed and umbrella, but bear in mind that it is half-price after 3 pm.
 The beach runs along the whole border going from the previously mentioned military base through to Alcudia.
 The sand itself along with the sea is exceptionally clean and the citizens take great pride in this.
-The sea is great for all ages, it is very shallow for a long while and if you take a stroll into the sea, you will be joined by the little families of fishes.
+The sea is great for all ages, it is very shallow for a long while and if you take a stroll into the sea, you will be joined by the little families of fish.